Terms

 (int) -> bool

-// use a type variable
+// using a type variable

 <a: type>(x: a) -> a